 Note* Every child on Medicaid is also mandated by the State to be tested for lead.

 For an easy-to-follow handout to share with your pediatrician click here

 The Ohio Department of Health estimates that there are approximately 19,000 children with lead poisoning in the state of Ohio.
 Nearly half of Ohio’s children live in its six largest counties.

-The elimination plan implemented by the Toledo-Lucas County Health Department focuses on two areas: testing all children at risk and eliminating all points of lead exposure for children (environmental intervention).
+The Toledo-Lucas County Health Department focuses on two areas: testing all children at risk and eliminating all points of lead exposure for children (environmental intervention).

 A Public Health Lead Investigation conducted by the Toledo-Lucas County Health Department includes: case management, risk assessments, abatement orders, enforcement, and follow-up.